WevHatesPHP/WevHatesPHP/README.md

 </div>
 <br>
 <h2 align="center" > Note </h2>
-<p><b>I plan to make websites mainly to improve my skills and have fun at first, but I'm going to study more and more to become a Fullstack developer.
+<p><b>I plan to build websites mainly to improve my skills and have fun at first, but I’m going to study harder and harder to become a Fullstack developer.
 I also want to develop mobile apps, build databases, and become a professional in both fields.
-On top of that, I want to create Discord bots, develop indie games, and start making music in FL Studio as a hobby.
-In the future, I’ll explore even more areas of programming and keep learning non-stop.
+Besides that, I want to create Discord bots, develop indie games, and start making music in FL Studio as a hobby.
+In the future, I’ll explore even more areas of programming and keep learning more and more!

-I also have other dreams: becoming a skateboarder, working as a barber, being a music producer using FL Studio, and playing drums and bass.!</b></p>
+I also have other dreams: becoming a skateboarder, working as a barber, producing music with FL Studio, playing drums and bass, and improving my English (my English is kinda bad) as well as learning Russian — maybe even more languages.
+I just wanna keep learning new things non-stop!</b></p>
 <br>